RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

      Again, the only input from the user is :blue:`y` on the *Proceed ([y]/n)?  y* line.

-     Once conda install ends, activate your new enviornment and it is ready to install your desired software:
+     Once conda install ends, activate your new environment and it is ready to install your desired software:

      .. code-block:: console